akashjnvlko/unified-computing-interface/README.md

     uci.deploy("code_file.py")
     ```

-3. Monitor the progress of the UCI computation and retrieve the output files from the cluster.
+3. Monitor the progress of the UCI computation and retrieval of the output files from the cluster.

 ---
 # Job Script

-This documentation provides an overview and usage instructions for the `job.py` script, which is part of the Unified Computing Interface (UCI) framework.
+This documentation provides an overview and usage instructions for the `job.py` script, which is essntial for  utilizing of the Unified Computing Interface (UCI) framework.
 The script is responsible for configuring and deploying a distributed parameter scanning computation across a cluster of machines.

 ## Configuration